ChrstphrHll/npc_gen/students/Aniari Arlayna.md

   int: 10
   str: 13
   wis: 12
-track: Assault
-trait: I always want to know how things work and what makes people tick.
-trait1: Knowledgeable
-trait2: Dishonest
 year: 1
+guild: Elkenval
+partyID: 77
 ---
 # Aniari Arlayna
 ---
 ### Description
 - 1st year Elf Barbarian in Elkenval
-- wavy dark red hair that's put back in a short pony tail, Brown eyes, and Light skin
+- wavy dark red hair that's put back in a short pony tail, Hazel eyes, and Light skin
 - Is Knowledgeable and Dishonest, and has Courage as their ideal

 ### Organizations